-My work with children and young people recognises the particular issues they may experience in growing up, which can combine to make each young person's experience uniquely different and complex.
-I work with them to explore feelings, problems or situations which may be troubling, worrying or upsetting for them and find ways of coming to terms with or coping with difficulties, however big or small they may seem.
+I offer support with a wide range of concerns (listed below) and have extensive experience in working with issues impacting young people.
+My work with young people recognises the particular issues they may experience growing up, which can combine to make each young person's experience uniquely different and complex.
+I work with them to explore any feelings, thoughts, problems, situations, relationships etc. which may be troubling, worrying or upsetting for them, exploring with them ways to come to terms with, cope or resolve their difficulties.

-Depending on individual needs, I am able to offer short or longer term counselling.
+Depending on individual need, I can offer short or longer term counselling.

 Training, qualifications & experience